 Questions and Answers.

-The Center for Public Ministry (now the Kaleo Center) was founded in 2010 by Steve Newcom as an independent (self-funded and directed) initiative sponsored by United Theological Seminary of the Twin Cities.
+Kaleo Center (formerly The Center for Public Ministry) was founded in 2010 by Steve Newcom as an independent (self-funded and directed) initiative sponsored by United Theological Seminary of the Twin Cities.

 As a Bush Foundation Fellow (2007-2009), Newcom researched the intersection of theological education and social justice ministry.
 He discovered significant gaps in the practical competencies of justice ministry.
 In response, Newcom developed a skill-based typology that would make it possible to advance public ministry as a discipline.
 In founding the Center for Public Ministry and partnering with United, Newcom hoped to augment the “why” of social justice ministry—its theory and theology—with a more focused “how,” by teaching practical methods of social change and effectively preparing clergy and lay leaders to engage in social justice in both congregational and community settings.